Updated: Jul 9

 “Art is very important to the culture.
 There are so many different forms and I gravitate toward visual because of its deep history and because I enjoy seeing myself expressed in different forms of art,” said Erby.

 Since she was young she been attracted to drawing Black faces and highlighting the Black experience.
 She finds much of her inspiration through meeting people and social media.
-She enjoys telling a story and connecting people.
+She enjoys most using her art to tell our stories and connect people.

-“I want people to feel connected and see a version of them self.
-They may not directly see them self but I want people to feel the sense of community, and feel the culture of the clothing, colors and liveliness,” said Erby.
+“I want people to feel connected and see a version of themself in my work.
+They may not directly see them self but I want people to feel the sense of community, and feel the culture through the clothing, colors and liveliness,” said Erby.

 She created one of her favorite pieces, "Black Bald Beauties," to celebrate four young women of color who cut their hair around the same time.
 This piece was important for highlighting the natural hair movement that is prevalent in the Black community.